March 21, 2021

 Chapter 12 concludes the preface to the main event in John: the raising up of Jesus.
 Of the 21 chapters totaling 878 verses, John devotes 9 chapters and 293 verses - that is, about 35% - to the events of the Last Supper, arrest, trial, crucifixion and resurrection.
 The time has indeed arrived.

-Historical background information in this post is drawn primarily from Social-Science Commentary on the Gospel of John, see link below, pages 211-213.
+Note: Historical background information in this post is drawn primarily from Bruce Malina and Richard Rohrbaugh, Social-Science Commentary on the Gospel of John, pages 211-213; and the writings of Amy-Jill Levine, et. al. See below.

 John 12:20-33 (NRSV)